 With the power to appoint anyone, the House of Lords could mirror the social make up of society, but this is simply not happening.

-Only 29 peers are under 50, and while Lords were recently been given the ability to retire, they can sit in the Lords for the rest of their life.
-Female representation in the Lords has only recently reached 24% (199).
-London and the South-East are massively over-represented; Peers fail to represent the whole country.
+The average age in the Lords is 70, and while Lords were recently been given the ability to retire, they can sit in the Lords for the rest of their life.
+Female representation in the Lords has only recently reached 28 percent.

 A fully-elected house with real diversity of party candidates would make for better scrutiny and law-making.